grbfacet/facet/relativity-tutorial.md

 If this were true at any speed, that is, if m0 was a constant independent of speed, what speed would a 42 GeV electron have?
 We have put the subscript 0 on m to indicate it is an unchanging constant.

 Calculation: Let’s calculate the speed of a 42 GeV electron just leaving the Linac accelerator and let’s do it “wrong”, let’s do it according to Newton’s formula.
-We need a couple numbers, the conversion between eV and joules,
+We need a couple numbers, the conversion of energy units between eV and Joules,

 <span class="eq">1 eV = 1.6 x 10<sup>-19</sup> J</span>

-and the rest mass of an electron,
+and ew need the rest mass of an electron,

 <span class="eq">m<sub>e</sub> = 9.1 x 10<sup>-31</sup> kg.</span>

-These numbers show the vast difference between the scale of ordinary human level phenomena and sub-atomic particles and it will just get stranger as we continue.
+The powers of ten involved in these numbers show the vast difference between the scale of ordinary human level phenomena and sub-atomic particles and it will just get stranger as we continue.
 Plugging in these two factors and doing some arithmetic we get

 <span class="eq">v = ( 2 x 42 GeV / 9.1 x 10<sup>-31</sup> kg )<sup>1/2</sup> ,</span>